 You know what?
 Let’s not keep going.
 I don’t even have the energy anymore.
-I mean, at least Kanye West turns some phrases that make me go “Oh snap!”
-1 This song just makes me go “Huh?” and then damnably bob my head.
+I mean, at least Kanye West turns some phrases that make me go “Oh snap!” (“Two hundred thousand dollar purse with no money inside” from “Blood on the Leaves” comes to mind.)
+This song just makes me go “Huh?” and then damnably bob my head.

 Kanye West — “Blood on the leaves”

 The most memorable bit of editing from West’s summer masterpiece, an easy album of the year winner.
 Yeezus inspired hives of think pieces and Lou Reed love letters.
 It’s one of the most challenging and towering works of music ever put together, cutting and pasting bits from all sorts of brilliantly unrelated artists.

 But so what?
 It’s still a deeply anti-woman album.
 Painting them as simple, cocaine-fueled foils and sexual ventures.
 “Blood on the Leaves” has the audacity to sample a Nina Simone cover of a Billie Holiday song, “Strange Fruit,” that is basically a sacred civil rights piece, and then make it about his spiteful divorce.
 It’s honest and heavy, but the big question is at what point does the art excuse the sentiment?